graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/howto_publish_site.md

     * Check the version for the updates being released
     * Check that all the done job is described

+### After publishing

+The maven plugin should be stored in the OSSRH repository, waiting to be replicated into the central repository.
+This can be checked by browsing into it: [https://repo1.maven.org/maven2/com/graphql-java-generator/graphql-maven-plugin/](https://repo1.maven.org/maven2/com/graphql-java-generator/graphql-maven-plugin/).

 ## Configuring the domain name